icons8/lunacy-docs/docs/teams.md

 How it works with the **free plan**:

 * You can create one team and invite two more members to the team.Thus, a free team can include up to 3 members.
 A user can be a member of one free team only.
-* The total number of documents across all projects (including the ones in the trash bin) of a free team cannot exceed ten
+* The total number of documents across all projects (including the ones in the trash bin) of a free team cannot exceed ten.
 * Document version history is limited to 30 days.

 When you switch to the **paid plan**, you get: